 },

-now we just need to import pagefind.js
+Now you just need to import and use the pagefind.js

 API Call